-The Human Immunodeficiency virus (HIV) Vif (Viral infectivity factor) protein is essential for production of infectious particles in target cells (1).
-Indeed, early studies demonstrated that Vif is necessary for virus replication in primary lymphoid and myeloid cells (also called non-permissive cells) but dispensable in a subset of immortalized T cell lines (called permissive cells) (2-4).
-This characteristic is due to the expression of a dominant inhibitor of HIV-1 replication in non-permissive cells (5, 6), later identified as APOBEC3G (Apolipoprotein B mRNA editing enzyme, catalytic polypeptide-like 3) or A3G (7).
-A3G belongs to a large family of cytidine deaminases (A3A to A3H) that interfere with reverse transcription by inducing mutations during the synthesis of the viral (-) strand DNA, thus leading to cytidine to uridine transitions and production of non-infectious viral particles (8).
-Amongst these deaminases, A3D, A3F, A3G and A3H have been shown to efficiently block HIV-1 replication after viral entry (9-14).
-The HIV-1 non-structural Vif protein counteracts the antiviral activities of A3 proteins, in particular A3F and A3G, which are the most potent against HIV-1 (9, 14, 15).
-In the absence of Vif, A3G and A3F are packaged into viral particles (16-21) and induce viral DNA hypermutation at the next replication cycle, which in turn results in non-functional viral proteins (22).
-Furthermore, there is also evidence that A3G and A3F can inhibit the reverse transcription and integration steps through a deamination-independent mechanism (23-27).
+The human immunodeficiency virus type 1 (HIV-1) Vif (viral infectivity factor) protein is essential for the production of infectious particles in target cells [1].
+Indeed, early studies demonstrated that Vif is necessary for virus replication in primary lymphoid and myeloid cells (also called non-permissive cells), but is dispensable in a subset of immortalized T cell lines (called permissive cells) [2-4].
+This characteristic is due to the expression of a dominant inhibitor of HIV-1 replication in non-permissive cells [5,6], later identified as APOBEC3G (apolipoprotein B mRNA editing enzyme, catalytic polypeptide-like 3G), or

-In HIV-1, three distinct and mutually reinforcing mechanisms are employed by Vif to reduce A3G expression and counteract its antiviral activity (28, 29).
-First, Vif recruits a Cullin-RING E3 ligase 5 (CRL5) complex (composed of the Cullin 5, Elongin B/C, Rbx2, and ARIH2 proteins) to A3 proteins to promote their polyubiquitination and subsequent proteasomal degradation (30-33).
-This pathway was the first to be described and is well characterized (33-36).
-Secondly, the interaction of the transcriptional cofactor CBF- $\beta$ (Core Binding Factor $\beta$ ) with Vif-CRL5 complex affects its association with the RUNX family of transcription factors, leading to the downregulation of RUNX-dependent genes, to which A3G belongs (37, 38).
-Thirdly, Vif counteracts A3G expression by reducing its translation (39-41).
-Indeed, we previously showed that two stem-loop structures (SL2-SL3) within the 5'-untranslated region (UTR) of A3G mRNA are essential for the translational inhibition of A3G by Vif (42).
-Importantly, both proteasomal degradation and translational inhibition of A3G by Vif participate to reduce the intracellular level of A3G and inhibit its packaging into viral particles, demonstrating that
+A3G [7].
+A3G belongs to a large family of cytidine deaminases (A3A to A3H) that interfere with reverse transcription by inducing mutations during the synthesis of the viral (-) strand DNA, thus leading to cytidine to uridine transitions and the production of non-infectious viral particles [8].
+Amongst these deaminases, A3D, A3F, A3G, and A3H have been shown to efficiently block HIV-1 replication after viral entry [9-14].
+The HIV-1 non-structural Vif protein counteracts the antiviral activities of A3 proteins, in particular A3F and A3G, which are the most potent against HIV-1 [9,14,15].
+In the absence of Vif, A3G and A3F are packaged into viral particles [16-21] and induce viral DNA hypermutation in the next replication cycle, which in turn results in non-functional viral proteins [22].
+Furthermore, there is also evidence that A3G and A3F can inhibit the reverse transcription and integration steps through a deamination-independent mechanism [23-27].

-HIV-1 has evolved complementary mechanisms to specifically inhibit the potent antiviral activity of A3G.
+In HIV-1, three distinct and mutually reinforcing mechanisms are employed by Vif to reduce A3G expression and counteract its antiviral activity [28,29].
+First, Vif recruits a Cullin-RING E3 ligase 5 (CRL5) complex (composed of the Cullin 5, Elongin B/C, Rbx2, and ARIH2 proteins) to A3 proteins to promote their polyubiquitination and subsequent proteasomal degradation [30-33].
+This pathway was the first to be described and is well characterized [33-36].
+Secondly, the interaction of the transcriptional cofactor CBF- β (Core Binding Factor β) with Vif-CRL5 complex affects its association with the RUNX family of transcription factors, leading to the downregulation of RUNX-dependent genes, to which A3G belongs [37,38].
+Thirdly, Vif counteracts A3G expression by reducing its translation [39-41].
+Indeed, we previously showed that two stem-loop structures (SL2-SL3) within the 5'-untranslated region (UTR) of A3G mRNA are essential for the translational inhibition of A3G by Vif [42].
+Importantly, both proteasomal degradation and translational inhibition of A3G by Vif participate to reduce the intracellular level of A3G and inhibit its packaging into viral particles, demonstrating that HIV-1 has evolved complementary mechanisms to specifically inhibit the potent antiviral activity of A3G.